Zhurik/to-slicer/README.md

 ### From extension stores

-Click appropriate for your browser link above and procedd ot installation
+Click appropriate for your browser link above and proceed to installation

 ### Manual